Apple Cider Vinegar for dogs

 Like everything there are different qualities of ACV and you need to look for raw, unpasteurised vinegar that contain the ‘mother culture’.

 The ‘mother culture’ floats around giving it a cloudy appearance.
 It is this mother culture that contains good bacteria, enzymes, pectin, proteins and minerals.
-If a bottle is clear, then it has likely been pasteurised and won’t contain this important addition.
+If the liquid is clear, then it has likely been pasteurised and won’t contain this important addition.

 Is Apple Cider Vinegar for dogs really helpful?